Maureen Harding Clark: Judicial career

-International tribunals

-In June 2001 Clark was elected as one of the 27 so-called ad litem judges at the International Criminal Tribunal for the former Yugoslavia (ICTY) by the General Assembly of the United Nations.
+In June 2001, Clark was elected as one of the 27 so-called ad litem judges at the International Criminal Tribunal for the former Yugoslavia (ICTY) by the General Assembly of the United Nations.
 She was assigned to a trial concerning human rights violations.
 By March 2003, her chamber had sentenced Mladen Naletilić Tuta to 20 years' and Vinko Martinovic to 18 years' imprisonment.
-In 2003 she assumed as a judge of the International Criminal Court (ICC) where she was tasked with the organization of the trials and the establishment of a judicial infrastructure.
-On 10 December 2006 she resigned from her post at the ICC to assume duties as a judge at the High Court of Ireland.
+In 2003, she was elected to a nine-year term as a judge of the International Criminal Court (ICC), where she was tasked with the organization of the trials and the establishment of a judicial infrastructure.
+On 10 December 2006, she resigned from her post at the International Criminal Court after being appointed a High Court judge.
 In 2019, following her nomination by the UN secretary-general António Guterres, the King of Cambodia Norodom Sihamoni appointed Clark as a judge of the Supreme Court of the Khmer Rouge Tribunal, the court at which the leaders of the Cambodian Khmer Rouge are to be tried.

-Irish High Court

-In December 2006 Clark became a Judge of the High Court of Ireland, a post she held until 2014.
+In December 2006, Clark became a Judge of the High Court of Ireland, a post she held until 2014.
 She was also the judicial visitor for the Trinity College Dublin between 2009 and 2020.